 Participating employers may, at their option, elect the 401(k) feature of the Plan which permits participants to defer current federal income tax, and the income taxes of most states, on the amounts contributed to and earned on the 401(k) account.
 Employers may, at their option, elect the Roth feature which permits participants to contribute to the plan on an after tax basis.
 If certain conditions are met, earnings on Roth accounts generally will not be subject to taxation.
+Employers may also, at their option, elect the after-tax savings feature which permits participants to contribute to the plan on an aftertax basis.
+While the earnings on this account are taxable upon distribution, the basis in the account is tax-free upon distribution.
 These contributions are made in cash and are subject to certain Internal Revenue Code ("IRC") limitations.
-Certain participants, who meet the eligibility requirements, may contribute additional amounts (e.g., age 50 catch-up).
+Certain participants who meet the eligibility requirements may contribute additional amounts (e.g., age 50 catchup).
 Contributions on behalf of each participant are invested in accordance with the participant's instructions, entirely in one fund or in any combination of funds in increments of 1%.
 If a participant fails to make an investment election, contributions by participants or on their behalf are invested in the Plan's Qualified Default Investment Option (State Street Global Advisors Target Retirement Fund Series).
 The profit sharing feature offers employers the option of allowing participant-directed investments as described above or investing at the employer's discretion.
 Additional employer contributions may be made in accordance with the Plan at the employer's discretion, including, but not limited to, matching contributions.
 Participants may also rollover balances from other qualified defined benefit or defined contribution plans or individual retirement accounts.
-An employer may elect automatic 401(k) elective deferrals on behalf of a participant in accordance with the Automatic Enrollment feature.
+An employer may elect automatic 401 (k) elective deferrals on behalf of a participant in accordance with the Automatic Enrollment feature.
 The automatic contributions would cease if the participant affirmatively elects to make contributions in a different amount or percentage or not to have deferrals made on his or her behalf.
 Automatic 401(k) elective deferrals will be invested in a qualified default investment alternative until a participant affirmatively indicates how such amounts shall be invested.